What is EOS? The Complete Guide to understanding EOS Blockchain

 What is EOS?

-EOS has sought to address this deterrent by introducing vertical and horizontal scaling (done by block producers) in order to make applications on the platform free for users.
+To make its applications free for users, EOS employs vertical and horizontal scaling (done by block producers).
 Furthermore, it provides a secure and scalable platform to run thousands of transactions every second.
-If you are still wondering what is EOS blockchain and what benefits does it provide for your business, you’ll be thrilled to discover that it is a fully functional and secure blockchain platform for providing web services such as EOS smart contracts, cloud storage dApps, user authentication and so on.
+It is a fully functional and secure blockchain platform for delivering web services such as:-

-In fact, the developers and promoters of EOS have specifically called out two of the biggest selling points of the blockchain platform:
+The developers and promoters of EOS have specifically called out this platform’s most significant selling points:

 - Complete removal of transaction fees.